 Burns More Calories than Flat Running

-Your lower body isn’t the only thing that works hard during the intense hill running.
+Your lower body isn't the only thing that works hard during the intense hill run.
 In fact, your heart rate increases significantly while running uphill.

 This makes it an excellent cardio exercise, as it burns more calories and improves your lung performance.

 Adds a Variety to Your Workout Routine

 If you're bored with the gym's monotony, running uphill is also super rewarding mentally.